cperos-xr/Flight-Sim/README.md

 # Flight Simulator Project Overview

-This document outlines the key components and logic of the Flight Simulator project, designed for a job interview showcase.
+This document outlines the key components and logic of the Flight Simulator project, designed in Unity 2022.3.11f1.

 ## Control Scheme